 We can help you to explore all of your legal options, ensuring that you receive any monetary benefits under the law.

 Under New Jersey law, divorce may be contested or uncontested.
 In addition to divorce, you can pursue other options under certain circumstances, such as legal separation or annulment.
 Alternative dispute resolution (ADR) and divorce mediation are also available to resolve divorce and separation issues quickly and efficiently – and without court intervention.

-Divorce lawyers in NJ can analyze the facts and circumstances of your individual case.
+Divorce lawyers in Long Branch NJ can analyze the facts and circumstances of your individual case.
 They can also help you to determine what’s best for you.

 What Benefits Can I Receive Under New Jersey Law?

 If you are in the process of filing for divorce in New Jersey, you may be able to receive alimony.
 Alimony, also known as spousal support, allows a recipient spouse to maintain the same standard of living that he or she maintained during the marriage.